 - cough or congestion, caused by fluid in your lungs

 - weight gain

-- a family history of heart disease
+- family history of coronary heart disease

 - high cholesterol